skrey/yellow-extensions/features/draft/README.md

 Set `Status: draft` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 The page will no longer be visible.
 You can continue to edit a draft page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

-## How to show drafts
+## How to find draft pages

 All draft pages are available on your website as `http://website/edit/drafts/`.
 It shows a list of pages in alphabetical order.
 You can also use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/search).
-Once you're logged in you can search for `status:draft`, this allows you to show draft pages.
-For example log in and search for `status:draft coffee` to see draft pages about coffee.
+Once you're logged in with your user account you can search for `status:draft`, this allows you to find all draft pages.
+For example log in and search for `coffee status:draft` to see draft pages about coffee.

 ## Examples